Dear members and guests,

 Eventually saunas regained their popularity in Germany after World War II and are now a highly popular means of relaxation and rest for the body.

-Our qualified personnel will look after your children from ages 6 months to 12 years.
+During your stay at SPA & Sportsclub our qualified personnel will look after your children from ages 6 months to 12 years.